shamuu829/AkanNames/README.md

-# project name: akan naming culture
+# project name:
+Akan naming culture
-## project description: this is website that inspired ghanians,just by adding your birthday date the site calculates the day of the week you were born  and then outputs their akan name
+## project description:
+this is website that inspired ghanians,just by adding your birthday date the site calculates the day of the week you were born  and then outputs their akan name

  ### technologies used
  html